 Download Outbreak Investigation Guidelines

-Healthcare-associated infections (HAIs) are caused by a wide variety of bacteria, viruses, and fungi, and are often associated with medical devices.
+Healthcare-associated infections (HAIs) are caused by a wide variety of bacteria, viruses, and fungi, and are often associated with medical devices and medical procedures.
 Some of the bacteria are multidrug-resistant organisms (MDRO).

 Download MDRO Definitions